Slimani-CE/ds-exam-angular-frontend/README.md

-# Angular Frontend Service Module 🚀
+# Angular Frontend Module 🚀
 This module is the Angular frontend of the system.
 It is responsible for managing the gateway of the system.

 This repository is part of the [Distributed System Exam](https://www.github.com/Slimani-CE/ds-exam) project.